school-project-restaurant/Lume-Server/README.md

     ```

 3. **Configure the database:**
-   - Update the `SECRETS.env` file with your database connection details.
+   - Update the `Secrets.env` file with your database connection details.
 4. **Build and run the project:**
    ```bash
    dotnet build